Photo for Terri Schindel

 Provides students with the theoretical foundations to prepare them for practice in an interprofessional team environment and the preparation of and ongoing learning of professionals, and education of patients and groups of patients.
 Sections offered at an increased rate of fee assessment; refer to the Tuition and Fees page in the University Regulations sections of the Calendar.
 (Restricted to PharmD Students or with Faculty consent.)

-Provides students with the theoretical foundations to prepare ongoing learning of professionals, and education of patients and groups of patients.
-Sections offered at an increased rate of fee assessment; refer to the Tuition and Fees page in the University Regulations sections of the Calendar.
+This capping course is designed to evaluate students' ability to integrate knowledge and skills in pharmacy practice.
+Provides a forum for students to integrate experience gained through coursework with their professional practice and experiential learning.
+This distance learning course is offered at an increased rate of fee assessment; refer to the Tuition and Fees page in the University Regulations sections of the Calendar.
 (Restricted to PharmD Students or with Faculty consent.)
+Prerequisites: PHARM 511 or 512 or 513 or 514 or 515.

 Browse more courses taught by Terri Schindel